To find information about a building in Montclair (House, church, business, or any kind of building):

 1. Check Montclair’s Historic Preservation Commission’s interactive map of Montclair Township’s Historic Inventory (map courtesy of the Department of Planning & Community Development).
 This web mapping application displays historic resources located within Montclair as identified in the Historic Preservation Element of the Township Master Plan, as adopted in May 1993.
 In addition, it shows properties that have been designated local landmarks and local landmark districts.
 The listings found in the Junior League Books (see below) are also discoverable.

-2. Check the Junior League Books.
-These are officially called Montclair, 1694–1982: An Inventory of Historic, Cultural and Architectural Resources (Preservation Montclair, A Project of the Jr. League Montclair/Newark Inc., April 1982).They are located in the Local History Room.
+4. Check the Junior League Books.
+These are officially called Montclair, 1694–1982: An Inventory of Historic, Cultural and Architectural Resources (Preservation Montclair, A Project of the Jr. League Montclair/Newark Inc., April 1982).
 Use the index in Volume I to locate the street and number of the building.
-If there is no listing for a building, then the Junior League Books do not have information on that building.
-The listings usually include information such as:
+Not all buildings were included.
+The listings include information such as:

 5. Check the historic maps.
 The library has maps that show property ownership and buildings, including 1871 and 1901 maps, 1906 Essex County Atlas, and 1933 Atlas of Montclair and surrounding towns.

 6. Check the Subject Vertical Files for:

 - B-5.11 Business – Real Estate

 - G-126.96.36.199 Government – Municipal – Town Planning Dept., Building Codes

 - G-188.8.131.52 Government – Municipal – Town Planning Dept., Ordinances